Small Grants Scheme Guidelines

 Applicants must show how any grant will make a significant difference to their current work.

 Charities must demonstrate ongoing financial viability over the next 12 months.
 If you cannot demonstrate this, your application is likely to be declined.
-For example, you must let us know:

 How Much Can You Apply For